nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 should not be made in a stock which produces a chart of this type, and any previous commitments should be switched at once, or cashed in at the first good opportunity.
-The Broadening Formation may evolve in any one of three forms, com- parable, respectively, to inverted Symmetrical, Ascending, or Descending

 ![fig-086](./img/fig-086.png)
 **FIGURE 86.** The Symmetrical type of Broadening Formation, which develops most